spuuntries/chatbod/README.md

 ## 🛠️ Features

+- Image captioning: Images sent to the bot are captioned to a textual representation, giving the bot pseudo-multimodal capabilities.
 - Media-sending (experimental): The bot can send images via keywording and retrieving relevant medias.
 Currently only GIFs and AI-generated images are supported.
 - Long-term memory: Memory is done via a summarization + context window shifting mechanism.
 (In-depth docs coming soon)
 - $0 inference: All mechanisms are either done locally or via publicly-available APIs.